Creamy Potatoes Au Gratin Recipe & Video

 Since 2009, this potatoes au gratin recipe has been a holiday favorite for so many of you.
 We’re sharing it again with you all along with a brand new video.
+These potatoes are crazy good and incredibly don’t have any cheese.
+The secret is in the technique.
+Read on to find out how to make the magic.
 Enjoy!

 Video showing us making the Potatoes Au Gratin Recipe:

-Simplicity can be heavenly, especially when you use good technique, and that completely surmises this Potatoes Au Gratin recipe (when they are this good, they should always be capitalized.)
-It is just a handful of ingredients, the prep is simple and as long as you remember to tend to your taters a couple times as they cook, they are utterly phenomenal.
+Simplicity can be heavenly, especially when you use good ingredients and techniques.
+That mantra completely surmises this Potatoes Au Gratin recipe (when they are this good, they should always be capitalized.)
+Just a handful of ingredients, the prep is simple, and as long as you remember to tend to your taters a couple times as they cook, they are utterly phenomenal.

-If you are using the pre-ground stuff (please try not to, but sometimes circumstances will dictate that you have to) cut back on the measurements because each of the ingredients in this recipe have more fluff then their commonplace counterparts.
+If you are using the pre-ground stuff (please try not to, but sometimes circumstances will dictate that you have to) cut back on the measurement of the nutmeg because the fresh grated will have more fluff then its pre-ground counterpart.
+You might need to reduce the salt amount if using table salt instead of kosher salt.
+Use how ever much black pepper you like.
+Preferably a lot.

-This will allow the cream to slowly cook into the potatoes without burning on top and it helps keep the top layer of potatoes from drying out as everything bakes.
-For the last 20-30 min. you’ll leave everything untouched so it will develop a final finishing crust.
+This will allow the cream to slowly cook into the potatoes without overcooking or drying out the top as everything bakes to a tender, delicious creaminess.
+For the last 20-30 min. leave everything untouched so it will develop a final finishing crust.
 The final Potatoes Au Gratin will have a heavenly texture of softened, creamy layered potatoes topped with a golden slightly firmer crust.

 -Todd